Fully Supported Katy Trail Cycling Vacation

 Hermann Crown Suites

-Highlights: Thursday, you'll have a photo opportunity near Mokane, at Standing Rock, a giant boulder with the appearance of having been set there on its end by a giant.
+HIGHLIGHTS: Thursday, you'll have a photo opportunity near Mokane, at Standing Rock, a giant boulder with the appearance of having been set there on its end by a giant.

 We'll also travel through what is known as the Rhineland Region of Missouri, arriving in the historic German town of Hermann, also known as Little Germany.